Houdini-1ncen/GTA5-lua/README.md

 # GTA5-lua

-Use of Mods/Scripts is against the TOS of Rockstar games Use at your own risk!
+The use of Mods/Scripts is against the TOS of Rockstar games

+Use at your own risk!